AaronKutch/awint/README.md

 #![feature(const_mut_refs)]
 #![feature(const_option)]
 ```
-to _all_ of the crate roots where you use the macros.
+to _all_ of the crate roots where you use the macros in `const` contexts.

 ## Planned Features

-Note: I have discovered a const workaround for all(?) cases that cause E0716 in the macros and will
-implement it in the coming months.

 These are currently unimplemented because of other developments and improvements that are being
 prioritized.
 Please open an issue or PR if you would like these implemented faster.